Culture, Health, and Science

-1. Biocultural Approaches: Courses providing interdisciplinary and/or comparative approaches that explore the interdependent influences on human health and disease
+1. Biocultural Approaches: Interdisciplinary and/or comparative approaches that explore the interdependent influences on human health and disease

-2. Mechanisms of Disease Transmission: Courses on mechanisms of disease growth and transmission within individuals and populations
+2. Mechanisms of Disease Transmission: Mechanisms of disease transmission within individuals and populations

-3. Population, Health, and Disease: Courses exploring the relationships among social, behavioral, economic, and other aggregate population forces on human health and disease
+3. Population, Health, and Disease: Exploring the relationships among social, behavioral, economic, and other aggregate population forces on human health and disease

-4. Ethics, Policy, and Practice: Courses that cover structures of knowledge about health and healthcare decision-making, including ethical and philosophical issues and their corresponding policy platforms, as well as the implementation of healthcare in practice
+4. Ethics, Policy, and Practice: Covering structures of knowledge about health and healthcare decision-making, including ethical and philosophical issues and their corresponding policy platforms, as well as the implementation of healthcare in practice

-5. Research Design and Analysis: Courses involving research design and methods that expose students to concepts of evidence, data collection, research ethics, measurement, and analysis
+5. Research Design and Analysis: Concepts of evidence, data collection, research ethics, measurement, and modes of analysis

 |At least four of the seven courses must be above the introductory level|